Alice Sheffield Society

 Megan Legband ('20)

 Megan is originally from Dallas, TX, and is a proud Baylor Bear.
-After graduating with a University Scholars degree (which means she studied literature and narrative design), she worked as the Program Coordinator at The Art Center of Waco, a nonprofit art gallery.
+After graduating with a University Scholars degree (having studied literature and narrative design), she worked as the Program Coordinator at The Art Center of Waco, a nonprofit art gallery.
 Her favorite parts of her job were finding needs in the organization and meeting them, as well as serving her community by promoting engagement with the arts.
-Her legal interests include appellate litigation, real estate law, and family law.
+Her legal interests include litigation and nonprofit law.
 Megan is passionate about community-building and loves to help people thrive in their space, and is delighted to contribute to 1Ls’ personal growth as a Dean’s Fellow.
-In her free time, Megan enjoys photography, singing in Medley, hiking, and true crime podcasts.
+In her free time, Megan enjoys photography, baking, and hiking the Austin trails.

 David Liu ('20)

 As a former college athlete, David is well aware that teamwork is what makes the dream work.
 As such, he is very excited to foster a fun and supportive community here at Texas Law as the Society Coordinator for the Sheffield Society.
 When not in the library, David can be found doing a variety of activities.
 Some of his favorite include playing rugby, quoting his favorite TV shows, hiking, camping, and cheering for under-performing Minnesotan sports teams.
-Above all, David loves to win and looks forward to defending Sheffield's rightful spot on-top of the Society Games podium.
+He also is an editor for TRESL and a member of the Interscholastic Mock Trial Team.
+Above all, David loves to win and looks forward to recapturing Sheffield's rightful spot on-top of the Society Games podium.